 Add to that an industry culture that is still emerging from a historic downturn so lengthy that many professionals have never experienced a normal mortgage market.

-After a decade in which most new lenders in the industry performed refinancings almost exclusively, today these crisis-era mortgage professionals are seeing a rising tide of purchase originations for the first time.
+After a decade in which most new lenders in the mortgage industry performed refinancings almost exclusively, today these crisis-era mortgage professionals are seeing a rising tide of purchase originations for the first time.
 Moreover, the customers now include an abundance of first-time buyers.
 This combination of new business and new customers is creating an opportunity to ask questions and rethink the way things have been done for generations.

 First, cost.
 Right now the average cost to originate a mortgage is close to $9,000 per loan, according to the Mortgage Bankers Association.
 Many disparate systems and manual labor are the key reasons for such high cost.
 Just by automating many of those manual tasks, the cost would drop significantly.